betomcp/quick-crypto/README.md

 ```

 #### Examples
-_Lets create an Address object to show how this method works._
+_Let's create an Address object to show how this method works._
 ```
-import { cipherObject } from 'fast-crypto'
+import { cipherObject } from 'fast-crypto';

 type Address = {
     street: string,
     number: number,
     state: string,
     city: string
-}
+};

 const address: Address = {
     street: 'some street',
     number: 123,
     state: 'NY',
     city: 'New York'
-}
+};

-// It will encrypt all string ptoperties and use the default key
+// It will encrypt all string properties and use the default key and iv const cryptoAddress = cipherObject<Address>(address);
-// and iv
-const cryptoAddress = cipherObject<Address>(address);
-console.log(cryptoAddress)
+console.log(cryptoAddress);
 // {
 //   street: 'erblfebrfluierlwuhlrl738743bdwd',
 //   number: 123,